akashdasgupta/PL_imaging_control/README.md

 *Developer: Akash Dasgupta*

-*Scientific contriburers: Suhas Mahesh,Pietro Caprioglio, Yen-Hung Lin, Karl-Augustin Zaininger, Robert D.J.
+*Scientific contributors : Suhas Mahesh,Pietro Caprioglio, Yen-Hung Lin, Karl-Augustin Zaininger, Robert D.J.
 Oliver, Philippe Holzhey, Suer Zhou, Melissa M. McCarthy, Joel A. Smith, Maximilian Frenzel, M. Greyson Christoforo, James M. Ball, Bernard Wenger and Henry J. Snaith*

 * If you use this code, please cite our paper in your publication: [DOI WHEN AVALIABLE]
 * For data analysis using script: [LINK WHEN AVALIABLE]